 4. Effective Porosity

-Effective porosity quantifies the fraction of interconnected void spaces contributing to fluid flow within a material.
-It plays a key role in hydrogeology and reservoir engineering, determining the volume of accessible voids controlling water, oil, or gas flow.
+Effective permeability quantifies the fraction of interconnected void spaces contributing to fluid flow within a material.
+It plays a key role in hydrogeology and reservoir engineer, determining the volume of accessible voids controlling water, oil, or gas flow.

 5. Trapped Porosity